harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 We&rsquo;ll try to use as few external dependencies as possible, and won&rsquo;t use any language extensions.

 There are a lot of ways one could write this code more cleanly and performantly - avoiding passing around explicit state using monad transformers like `StateT`, being more careful around the use of strictness versus laziness, and so on - I&rsquo;m considering this out of scope and will try keep it as simple as I can.
+There will be no catamorphisms, hylomorphisms, or other such morphisms here.

-<a id="orgfde0593"></a>
+<a id="org0ca918b"></a>

 # Prelude